kommuna/vicky/README.md

 [//]: # (>The slackbot port is configurable and you can set it in the `/etc/slackBot/config.php` file.)

 #### 2. Jira
-How to register a new webhooks in JIRA cna be learned from [here](https://developer.atlassian.com/jiradev/jira-apis/webhooks).
+How to register a new webhooks in JIRA can be learned from [here](https://developer.atlassian.com/jiradev/jira-apis/webhooks).

 #### 3. Slackbot daemon
 > NOTE: Vicky currently doesn't implement any bot commands, so if you don't have any yourself either you can safely skip this step.